-Prerequisite : BIO 002, BIO 014 or BIOT 160
+Prerequisite : BIO 002, BIO 014 or BIOT 160 Transferable to CSU Hours: 32-36 lecture, 96-108 lab

 This laboratory course teaches the skills needed to serve as a technician in biotechnology production.
 Students grow and monitor bacterial, yeast, and mammalian cells on a laboratory scale that emulates the large-scale production used in industry.
 Students will become familiar with the cleaning, sterilization, aseptic inoculation, operation, and monitoring of fermenters and bioreactors.
 Students then recover and purify proteins produced by those cell cultures.
 They recover and purify proteins using centrifugation, ultrafiltration, and chromatography techniques.
 The course emphasizes the use of current Good Manufacturing Practices (cGMP), and students gain experience following Standard Operating Procedures (SOP).